10up/safe-svg/README.md

 Safe SVG is the best way to Allow SVG Uploads in WordPress!

-It gives you the ability to allow SVG uploads whilst making sure that they're sanitized to stop SVG/XML vulnerabilities affecting your site.
+It gives you the ability to allow SVG uploads (and limit that by user role) whilst making sure that they're sanitized to stop SVG/XML vulnerabilities affecting your site.
 It also gives you the ability to preview your uploaded SVGs in the media library in all views.
-It gives you the ability to select which user role can upload an SVG file.

 ### Current Features
 * **Sanitised SVGs** - Don't open up security holes in your WordPress site by allowing uploads of unsanitised files.